GSA/fpki-guides/pages/fpki_truststores.md

 >**Note:** Commercial Best Practices (CBPs) are issued against the same policy requirements as **Federal Bridge Medium Hardware**, except the trusted roles who issue the certificates may not be U.S. citizens.

 ## How do I set dynamic path validation in Windows operating systems? <!-- We should explain what dynamic path validation is. -->

 With dynamic path validation (as opposed to static path validation), the certificate validation software will build the path based on the Authority Information Access (AIA) entry in the certificate.
 For Microsoft Windows OSs, do this:

-  1. If the **FCPCA Trust Anchor** is installed (rather than importing all intermediate CA certificates), enable **Dynamic Path Validation**.
+  1. If the **FCPCA Trust Anchor** is installed (rather than importing all Intermediate CA Certificates), enable **Dynamic Path Validation**.
-  2. Let CAPI discover and validate intermediate certificates that are required to validate a certificate. <!-- Define CAPI.
+  2. Let CAPI discover and validate Intermediate Certificates that are required to validate a certificate. <!-- Microsoft CAPI?
 This sentence sounds redundant. -->

-To set dynamic path validation, there is a required registry setting. (**Note:** All registry settings for managed Federal Government computers should use group policy objects or the automated configuration management tools available in your agency.)
+To set dynamic path validation, you must instate a required registry setting. (**Note:** All registry settings for managed Federal Government computers should use group policy objects or the automated configuration management tools available in your agency.)
 To change the registry setting, do this: <!-- What is a group policy object?  -->

   1. Under the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\OID\EncodingType 0\ CertDllCreateCertificateChainEngine\Config** folder, create a new DWORD entry.
   2. Add **_MaxAIAUrlRetrievalCertCount_** as the **name.**
   3. Set the value to **30.**
   4. Do a system reboot (required).

 ## How do I download and install the FCPCA Trust Anchor?